 Series three of the space spin-off arrives, with episodes dropping the day after the US airing.
 Michael Burnham and the crew of the USS Discovery ended up nearly a thousand years in the future at the end of season two – but what will they find there?

 Netflix’s ongoing royal biopic series is back for a fourth run, with the second and final instalment of Olivia Colman’s stint in the role of Queen Elizabeth II.

 Oscar-winning writer and director Steve McQueen is bringing an anthology of hour-long stories about London’s West Indian community to BBC One, with Black Panther’s Letitia Wright and Star Wars’s John Boyega joining the starry cast.

-Sky’s thriller Tin Star is set to return for a third and final season – this time set in the UK as the Worth family “confront their menacing past” in Liverpool.
+Sky’s thriller Tin Star returns for a third and final season – this time set in the UK as the Worth family “confront their menacing past” in Liverpool.

 Strike: Lethal White – BBC One

 Sleuthing double act Cormoran Strike (Tom Burke) and Robin Ellacott (Holliday Grainger) will be back on our screens for a new four-part adaptation of JK Rowling’s latest crime novel, Lethal White.
 The story begins when Strike receives a visit from Billy, a troubled young man asking the detective to investigate a crime he believes he witnessed as a child.